 The Buffum Tool Co. were a 1960's folk-rock group made up of students from the University of Illinois in Urbana-Champaign.
+They played mostly original material with a sound that was heavily influenced by groups such as the Byrds, Love and Buffalo Springfield.

 Band members included Phillip Ross, Frank Pytko, Frederick Thady, Donald McCrea Kennedy and Gerry Smith.
 An early lineup of the band reportedly included a drummer named Snake Larsen.

 Around that same time the band decided to change their name.
-For a period they were known as Our Mothers Children before settling on the Buffum Tool Company.
+For a brief period they were known as Our Mothers Children before settling on the Buffum Tool Company.

 While in San Francisco, Adamany likely helped arrange for the group to stay at Steve Miller's house.
 Miller and Adamany had been in a band together in Wisconsin in the early 1960s.

-Miller, who was renting an old Victorian mansion in Haight-Ashbury, had multiple beds set up in the attic and the house served as a gathering point for musicians and friends.
+Miller, who was renting an old Victorian mansion in Haight-Ashbury, had multiple beds set up in his attic and the house served as a gathering point for musicians and friends.
 Others living there at the time included Albert King and Boz Scaggs (another former bandmate of Adamany).

 The Buffum boys however were eventually asked to leave the house when the group's road manager got involved with someone else's girlfriend.
 After that the band slept on the stage of the Matrix before making their way back to the Midwest.